Skip to content

 11. Solid Drawing

 Solid drawing sets down the laws of perspective in three-dimensional space.
-This refers to anatomy, weight, balance, light, shadow, depth of field, etc. Practice drawing objects from various angles so you understand their 3D presence.
+This refers to anatomy, weight, balance, light, shadow, depth of field, etc. An animated character should have consistent proportions and perspective, giving the impression that they can be rotated or viewed from different angles.
+Practice drawing objects from various angles so you understand their 3D presence.

 12. Appeal

-Ready to put the 12 Principles of Animation into action and take the next step toward becoming an animator for film and games?
+Ready to apply the 12 Principles of Animation and kickstart your journey as an animator in film and games?